hyperledger/fabric/docs/source/write_first_app.rst

    node invoke.js

-There will be some output in the terminal about Proposal Response and Transaction ID.
+There will be some output in the terminal about ``ProposalResponse`` and promises.
 However, all we're concerned with is this message:

 .. code:: bash